burakekici/burakekici.github.io/about.md

 I am a **Software Engineer** from Ankara, Turkey.
 I work as a **Game Developer** at [APPS Technology][apps], remotely.
 I have been making mobile games with Unity since mid-2018.

-These are the links of my [resume][resume], [portfolio][portfolio], [LinkedIn][linkedin] and [GitHub][github] for potential collaborations or curious people about me.
+These are the links of my [résumé][resume], [portfolio][portfolio], [LinkedIn][linkedin] and [GitHub][github] for potential collaborations or curious people about me.

 I have graduated from computer science at [Hacettepe University, Ankara][hacettepe].
 I have been at [Albert-Ludwigs University, Freiburg][freiburg] as an Erasmus+ exchange student.

 My personality type is [INFJ-T][mbtype].
-I enjoy doing many things such as: gaming on Playstation, travelling, karting, sim-racing, cycling, reading, blogging.
+I enjoy doing many things such as: gaming on Playstation, traveling, karting, sim-racing, cycling, reading, blogging.
 I am also interested in personal finance and [FIRE][fire], interior architecture and minimalism.
 And I love making lists and excel sheets. 🤓

 > "Simplicity is the ultimate sophistication."